aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/EVPN_Class_Guide.rst

 Lab 2: EVPN Control-Plane Provisioning
 ==============================================

+    .. note:: If you are starting out in this lab, go to the ssh login menu, select the *labs* option or option *97*, then go to *EVPN Class Guide*, then execute option *2* or *lab2* to deploy the topology.

     #.
 Enable peering in the EVPN address-family between Spine and Leaf switches

     #.
 A globally unique loopback must be used as the source of these peerings